robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

     IMAGE: show few sines with different sampling>

 Let say we have signal that is made of 3 sine waves.
 Sine A has samplePerPeriod equal 16, Sine B has samplePerPeriod equal 20, Sine C has samplePerPeriod equal 28.
+[TODO if you are curious - show frequencies of those sines at 44100 Hz]

     IMAGE: 3 sines alone and summed